AleksanderBodurri/hook-decorator/README.md

 Inspired by rails action controller filters.

-This decorator can patch before/after actions into every function defined by a class.
+This decorator patches before/after hooks into every method (referred to in API as actions) defined by a class.

 ##Installation